tokenring-ai/markdown/README.md

 ## Overview

 The `@tokenring-ai/markdown` package provides Markdown file validation for the TokenRing ecosystem.
-It integrates with the FileSystemService to register `markdownlint`-based validation for Markdown files, surfacing style and formatting issues during file writes and edits.
+It integrates with the FileSystemService and AgentLifecycleService to automatically validate Markdown files using `markdownlint`, surfacing style and formatting issues during file writes.

 ## Key Features

 - `markdownlint`-based validation for Markdown content
-- FileSystemService integration for automatic validation
+- Automatic validation on file write via lifecycle hooks
-- Error reporting with line and column information
+- Error reporting with line, column, and severity information
 - Support for `.md` and `.markdown` files
-- Automatic loading of a root `.markdownlint.json` when present
+- Configurable lint rule overrides via plugin configuration

 ## Installation